Khalil Sherif Pasha

-Halil Şerif Pasha, transliterated variously as Khalil Sherif Pasha (Halil Sherif Pasha, 20 June 1831 – 12 January 1879), was an Ottoman-Egyptian statesman, diplomat and art collector, who lived during the Tanzimat period.
+Khalil Sherif Pasha, transliterated variously as Halil Şerif Pasha (Halil Sherif Pasha, 20 June 1831 – 12 January 1879), was an Ottoman-Egyptian statesman, diplomat and art collector, who lived during the Tanzimat period.
 His collection was described by Théophile Gautier as "the first ever to be formed by a child of Islam".
 He was furthermore involved in diplomatic affairs following the aftermath of the Crimean War.
 He also served as the Ottoman Minister of Foreign Affairs.

 Name

 For most of his life, Halil was known by the name Halil Bey or Khalil Bey.
 "Bey" was not a surname but rather a courtesy title recognized and sanctioned by the Ottoman government to designate a man as being the son of a Pasha.

 Halil used the title "Bey" as part of his name because his father Muhammad Şerif had attained the rank of Pasha.
-On 10 August 1871, Halil Bey was raised to the rank of Mushir (Field Marshal) by Sultan Abdulaziz (reigned 1861–1876).
+On 10 August 1871, Halil Bey was raised to the rank of Mushir (Field Marshal) by Sultan Abdul Aziz (reigned 1861–1876).
 The rank of "Mushir" entitled Halil to use his father's name "Şerif", as well as the honorific title "Pasha", as parts of his name.